jcottam/stripe-ecommerce/README.md

 ## How did I approach the problem?

 I first reviewed the [Quickstart docs](https://stripe.com/docs/development) and familiarized myself with the requirements to get up and running with Stripe.
 I then registered for a Stripe account to obtain API keys for testing.
-Once registered, I created a new repository on GitHub with a `client` and a `server` directory.
+Once registered, I created a new repository on GitHub with a _client_ and a _server_ directory.
 I focused on the client (front-end) first.
 I developed the front-end using [Vue](https://vuejs.org/) with the help of [Vue CLI tooling](https://cli.vuejs.org/).
 Once I had a “hello world” front-end application running locally, I switched over to the back-end to do the same.
 I developed the back-end as an [AWS Lambda](https://aws.amazon.com/lambda/) with the help of the [Serverless framework](https://serverless.com/).
 Once I was successful running the Lambda locally, testing with a GET request, I switched to design.

 I designed the content, layout, and user flow of the application on pen and paper.
-I browsed a few e-commerce experiences online for design ideas, both mobile and desktop.
-I concluded on designing a responsive layout that would function across mobile and desktop devices.
+I browsed a few e-commerce experiences for design ideas, both mobile and desktop.
+I decided on a responsive layout that would function across mobile and desktop devices.
 Once design and flow were defined on paper, I went back into the front-end code and developed the views and components to support my wireframes.

 Once the UI was in a comfortable state, I integrated [Stripe.js](https://stripe.com/docs/web/setup) and [Elements UI Library](https://stripe.com/payments/elements) within the checkout view.
 Stripe.js is primarily responsible for securely transmitting a customer’s payment information to Stripe in exchange for a _token_.